EU doubts 2020 Brexit vision, sees longer goodbye

 ‘LEVERAGE’

-That is why the current delays put in danger the whole Brexit schedule, which the sides agreed to provide the much-needed clarity to the businesses and people affected.

-“Nobody believes in transition until the end of 2020,” said another diplomat.
-“But we don’t want to propose an extension straight away - that is a leverage we have over London.”
+“Nobody believes in transition until the end of 2020,” one person said.
+“But we don’t want to propose an extension straight away - that is a leverage we have over London in the talks.”

 Michel Barnier, the EU chief negotiator who will brief the media on Friday on the outcome of this week’s talks, has said he believes Britain can negotiate a free trade deal in under three years.
 EU and British officials note that while an EU deal with, say, South Korea took seven years, Britain has regulations in line with the EU now, substantially cutting the need for change.